tpbnick/docs/docs/py-functions.md

 	formatted_name = get_formatted_name(f_name, l_name)
 	print(f"\nHello, {formatted_name}!")
 ```
 For this example, we use a simple version of `get_formatted_name()` that doesn't involve middle names.
-The `while` loop asks the user to enter their name, and we prompt for their first and last name separately (line 8).
+The `#!py while` loop asks the user to enter their name, and we prompt for their first and last name separately (line 8).

-But there's one problem with this `while` loop: We haven't defined a quit condition.
+But there's one problem with this `#!py while` loop: We haven't defined a quit condition.
 Where do you put a quit condition when you ask for a series of input?
 We want the user to be able to quit as easily as possible, so each prompt should offer a way to quit.
-The `break` statement offers a straightforward way to exit the loop at either prompt:
+The `#!py break` statement offers a straightforward way to exit the loop at either prompt:
 ```py linenums="1"
 def get_formatted_name(first_name, last_name):
 	"""Return a full name, neatly formatted."""